 Convening of the general meeting of the co-owners

-The condominium trustee must convene at least once a year a GA bringing together all the co-owners.
+The condominium trustee must convene at least once a year a general meeting bringing together all the co-owners.

-Such notice must be given within six months of the last day of the preceding accounting year.
+This notice shall be given within six months of the last day of the preceding accounting year if the general meeting of the co-owners is called upon to vote on the provisional budget.

-If he fails to do so, the trade union council or 1 or more co-owners (representing at least ¼ of the votes of all the co-owners) may request the AG to be convened.
+If he fails to do so, the trade union council or 1 or more co-owners (representing at least ¼ of the votes of all the co-owners) may request that it convene a general meeting.
 The co-ownership rules may provide for a lower number of votes.

 The request must be made to the trustee by registered mail with acknowledgement of receipt.
 You can use a template to write your mail.